harleo/knockknock/README.md

 ```

 ### Disclaimer
-This tool is courtesy of the free tier of ViewDNS (non-API) &mdash; please send queries responsibly.
+This tool is courtesy of the free tier of ViewDNS (non-API) which is also limited to showing 500 domains for a given query &mdash; please use responsibly.

 ---